 These are not all of the side effects that may occur.
 If you have questions about side effects, call your child’s doctor.
 Call your child’s doctor for medical advice about side effects.

 You may report side effects to your national health agency.

-- Take this drug at the same time of day.
+- Give this drug at the same time of day.
 It is best if this drug is taken in the evening.

-- Do not swallow the capsules or inhale the powder.
+- Do not let your child swallow the capsules or inhale the powder.

 - Open capsule or sachet and empty the contents onto a few spoonfuls of soft food like applesauce, yogurt, or pudding.
 Mix well.
 Do not mix with liquids.

 - After mixing, give your child’s dose right away.
 Do not store for future use.

 - Keep giving this drug to your child as you have been told by your child’s doctor or other health care provider, even if your child feels well.

 - Throw away any part left over after the dose is given.

 - If your child is visiting the doctor for up-dosing, do not give your child’s dose that day.